SaricVr/kybershards/docs/kybershards/documentation.md

 ## Package Structure

-KyberShards is organized into two main subpackages:
+KyberShards is organized into the following sub-packages:

 - [Data Science](dsci.md)
-- Data Structures - to come